 - Water shall be used for beneficial purposes only; all unnecessary and wasteful uses of water are prohibited.

 - Free-flowing hoses for all uses are prohibited.
-Automatic shut-off devices shall be attached on any hose or filling apparatus in use.
+Automatic shut-off devices shall be attached to any hose or filling apparatus in use.